-- It is very important to keep the authorities informed of your plans. - November 5th is always a busy time for them, so please give them plenty of warning about your plans.
+- It is very important to keep the authorities informed of your plans.

+- Bonfire night, Diwali, Chinese New Year and New Year are always a busy times, so please give the organisations plenty of warning about your plans.

-- You should contact:
+- You should contact and give information to:

-- The Fire Brigade
+- The Fire Brigade.

-- o The Police
+- The Police.

-- First Aid Service
+- First Aid Service.

-- Local Authority
+- Local Authority.